 tennis elbow cortisone injection

 Yes.
-Another injection option for tennis elbow is needle tenotomy.
-Using a small needle, we repeatedly needle the focal area of tendon swelling using ultrasound guidance.
+Another injection option for tennis elbow is percutaneous needle tenotomy.
+Using a small needle, we repeatedly needle the focal area of the tendon swelling using ultrasound guidance.
 Unlike PRP, we can use a numbing solution or local anaesthetic to make the procedure more comfortable.
 Repeated needling of the tendon stimulates a healing response.
 Like PRP therapy for tennis elbow, needle tenotomy often makes the elbow feel worse before it feels better.
 It usually takes up to 4 weeks before you notice an effect.

 Recent studies suggest that needle tenotomy is effective for tennis elbow and might be a good option before more expensive PRP therapy.
 Therefore, many doctors think needle tenotomy should be the preferred injection option for tennis elbow.